skyfox69/jsapi/README.md

 - `:allow_nil` or `allow_null`: The parameter or property value can be `nil`.
 - `:allow_omitted` or `false`: The parameter or property can be omitted.

-### JSON Schema Validations
+### JSON Schema validation options

-Jsapi supports the following JSON Schema validations:
+_Jsapi_ supports the following JSON Schema validations:

 All objects: